Questions to Ask Before Investing

-With Indian markets inching north since 2017, it is not hard to find new opinion with respect to investing every day.
+With Indian markets inching north since 2018, it is not hard to find new opinion with respect to investing every day.
 The plethora of opinions could be confusing and thus it is critical to have a checklist in order to decide on the investments options to choose.
-An investor vies for investing in the right instrument; after all, it is his hard earned money that he/she is willing to multiply for greater financial stability during his/her golden days and/or difficult time.
+An investor vies for investing in the right instrument; after all, it is his hard earned money that they are willing to multiply for greater financial stability during their golden days and/or difficult time.
 Thus to achieve the objective saving need to be made in the right instrument.

-One of the obvious questions that arise now is – How an investor filters good investment?
+The first question that arises is – How does an investor filters good investment?
 How does an investor decide which instrument is suitable for specific goals?
 We, at ORO, feel that is important to provide investors with a quick checklist that would help them make informed decision-making.
 In this article, we present you with 10 questions you should ask yourself before making any investment decision and based on your answers decide on your investment instrument.

 We believe if an investment can’t be explained in simple terms it means: